ControlNet/misskey-remote-follow-helper/README.md

 ## Setup

 1. Install [Tampermonkey](https://www.tampermonkey.net/).
-2. Create a new userscript and paste the script code.
+2. Download the script from https://greasyfork.org/scripts/556144
 3. In your browser’s Tampermonkey menu:
    - Click **“Set Your Misskey instance”** and enter e.g. `https://misskey.io`.
    - Click **“Set Your Misskey API token”** and paste a token with `users.read` + `following.write` (or equivalent) permissions.